All Aboard: West-Bound Trains in American Culture

 This exhibit is part of a broader reinterpretation project, in which we have tried to foreground two fundamental questions:

-We hope this two-fold interpretive strategy will ensure that the Farmers and Merchants Bank is as richly and fully explored as local history sites as it is as a Willa Cather historic site.
+We hope this two-fold interpretive strategy will ensure that the Burlington Depot is as richly and fully explored as a local history site as it is as a Willa Cather historic site.
 The expansion of our interpretation will help to more fully situate our organization in our local community, as well as attract new visitors to our sites—those who may be interested in architecture, in Nebraska or rural history, in preservation—in addition to those who are solely interested in Cather.
-Exhibit themes are explored with the inclusion of people of color, immigrants, laborers, and others on the fringe of Cather's world.
+Exhibit themes are explored through the inclusion of people of color, immigrants, laborers, and others on the fringes of Cather's world.

 Support for this project is also made possible by a grant from the Institute of Museum and Library Services.